mdn/content/files/en-us/web/html/responsive_images/index.md

 ---
 title: Responsive images
-slug: Learn/HTML/Multimedia_and_embedding/Responsive_images
+slug: Web/HTML/Responsive_images
 page-type: learn-module-chapter
 ---

-{{LearnSidebar}}{{PreviousMenuNext("Learn/HTML/Multimedia_and_embedding/Adding_vector_graphics_to_the_Web", "Learn/HTML/Multimedia_and_embedding/Mozilla_splash_page", "Learn/HTML/Multimedia_and_embedding")}}
+{{HTMLSidebar}}

 In this article, we'll learn about the concept of responsive images — images that work well on devices with widely differing screen sizes, resolutions, and other such features — and look at what tools HTML provides to help implement them.
 This helps to improve performance across different devices.
-Responsive images are just one part of [responsive design](/en-US/docs/Learn_web_development/Core/CSS_layout/Responsive_Design), a future CSS topic for you to learn.

 <table class="standard-table">
   <tbody>